arienkock/ai-prompt-test/memory-bank/architectureRules.md

 - Entities are persistent domain types, and therefore MUST have a single identity field, or composite key.
 - Entities MUST HAVE a corresponding repository interface with methods for CRUD operations.
 - All entity fields MUST have constraints.
-- Entity fields that reference other entities by ID, direct object references, or collections, must also define relational constraints which are checked by the entity validation function.
+- Entity fields that reference other entities by ID, direct object references, or collections, MUST also define relational constraints which are checked by the entity validation function.
-- Entity validation functions must check all field constraints and return validation results of all fields.
+- Entity validation functions MUST check all field constraints and return validation results of all fields.
 This should be implemented as a structured object listing all violations.
 - Text (string) fields MUST have a maximum length constraint
 - Repository methods that return a list of entities MUST use  pagination.
 - Unbounded / unlimited results sets are an ERROR!